rogermparent/gatsby-theme-mdx-blog/README.md

 For the purpose of maximum reusability, `gatsby-theme-mdx-blog` is composed from a few smaller themes and plugins that aim to be usable in their own right.

+- **`@arrempee/gatsby-theme-mdx-pages`** creates a page from each MDX file, using their path and frontmatter to infer which template to use.

-- **`@arrempee/gatsby-theme-mdx-collections`** provides the logic for grouping MDX files into collections and generating pages from them.
-This theme uses and extends the page creation logic from `@arrempee/gatsby-theme-mdx-pages`.
+- **`@arrempee/gatsby-plugin-collections`** provides the logic for grouping MDX files into collections such that things like blog posts can be easily distinguished from regular pages.

 - **`@arrempee/gatsby-plugin-taxonomies`** is a scaffold for adding arbitrary taxonomies to arbitrary nodes, but trades ease of use for modularity.